of Edmonton

 Died March.28.2022 Edmonton, Alberta, Canada

-Bob will always be loved and cherished beyond measure by Dorothy, his beloved wife and fellow adventurer of over 64 years, and by their devoted daughter Janita and her husband Jac.
+Bob will always be loved and cherished beyond measure by Dorothy, his peerless and beloved wife and fellow adventurer of over 64 years, and by their devoted daughter Janita and her husband Jac.

-Bob is survived and dearly missed by his sister Gepke, in-laws, nephews, nieces, cousins, extended family, friends, and colleagues throughout Canada, The Netherlands, and Australia.
+Bob is survived and dearly missed by his sister Gepke, in-laws, nephews and nieces, cousins, extended family, friends, and colleagues throughout Canada, The Netherlands, and Australia.

-Through the cooperative: he orchestrated the gift of a Dutch Barrel Organ to the City of Edmonton, arranged the first-ever Canadian performances of the renowned Maastrichter Staar men's Choir, and brought a genuine Canadian Barbeque, compete with Alberta beef, to the centre square of Maastricht.
-He was an ambassador for his countries, formally recognized for fostering relationships, cultural understanding and trade.
+Through the cooperative: he orchestrated the gift of a Dutch Barrel Organ to the City of Edmonton, arranged the first-ever Canadian performances of the renowned Maastrichter Staar men’s Choir, and brought a genuine Canadian Barbeque, compete with Alberta beef, to the centre square of Maastricht.
+He was an ambassador of his countries, fostering relationships, cultural understanding and trade.